ARM-software/lisa/README.md

 regression tests on scheduler and power management behavior.
 A common pattern on defining new test cases is to start from an IPython notebook to design an experiment and compute metrics of interest.
-The notebook can than be converted into a self contained test to run in batch mode.
+The notebook can then be converted into a self-contained test to run in batch mode.

 An example of such a notebook is:
 [sched_dvfs/smoke_test.ipynb](http://localhost:8888/notebooks/sched_dvfs/smoke_test.ipynb)

-In this notebook the toolkit API is more extensively used to defined an experiment which allows to:
+In this notebook the toolkit API is more extensively used to defined an experiment to:
 1. select and configure three different CPUFreq governor
 2. run a couple of RTApp based test workloads in each configuration
 3. collect and plot scheduler and CPUFreq events
 4. collect and compare the energy consumption during workload execution in each of the different configurations

-The notebook compare three different CPUFreq governor: "performance", "sched" and "ondemand".
+The notebook compares three different CPUFreq governor: "performance", "sched" and "ondemand".
 New configurations are easy to add.
 For each configuration the notebook generate plots and tabular reports regarding working frequencies and energy consumption.

 This notebook is a good example of usage of the toolkit to define a new set of experiments which can than be transformed into a standalone regression test.